sfera-labs/sfera-app-webapp/src/site/markdown/components/Button.md

 # Button

-A button component used to execute customized javascript code.
+A button component used to execute customized JavaScript code.
 Its appearance is defined by a style attribute.
 The [onClick](#onClick) attribute is used to associate an action to execute when the button is pressed.

 ![button](../images/components/button.png)